0xSero/partisia-docs/docs/abiv.md

 Note that a `ContractAbi` is only valid if the `Hooks` list contains a specific number of hooks of each type, as specified in `FnKind`.

+Also note that if a function has the deprecated kind `ZkSecretInput`, the default secret argument associated with it is of type i32.

 <!-- fix syntax highlighting* -->

 ## Wasm contract result format